jneem/jekyll-now/_posts/tikz/merge.md

 a2 b3
 ```

-Hopefully it's self-explanatory, but just in case: lines that are on the right
+Hopefully it's self-explanatory, but just in case: an arrow goes from left to
-with no arrow coming out are the ones that got deleted.
-Lines on the left with
+right to indicate that the line on the right is the same as the one on the
-no arrow coming in are the ones that got added.
-Otherwise, an arrow points from
+left.
+Lines on the right with no arrow coming in are the ones that got added.
-the original position of a line to its new position.
-Since patches aren't
+Since patches aren't allowed to re-order the lines, the lines are guaranteed
-allowed to re-order the lines, they're guaranteed to always be non-crossing.
+not to cross.

 There's something implicit in our notation that really needs to be said out
-loud: for us, a patch is tied to a specific input file.
+loud: for us, <b>a patch is tied to a specific input file</b>.
 This is the first point
 where we diverge from the classic Unix ways: the classic Unix patch that we
 produced using "diff" could in principle be applied to *any* input file, and it
 would still insert "* put on socks" after the first line.
 In many cases that